tikubgh/Proxy-Downloader/README.md

 True Proxy Downloader
-Download any files resumable or non-resumable file from a low speed routed by direct vps server
+Download any files resumable or non-resumable file from a low speed routed by direct vps server fro high speed output.

 ## 🚀 Installation